mertpeker/odin-recipes/README.md

-# odin-recipes
+# Recipes

-Recipes assignment from the Odin Project
+A simple HTML/CSS webpage made for an assignment from the Odin Project.